-The book is based on the Center’s What Middletown Read database and the entire
+book is based on the Center’s What Middletown Read database and the entire

-project has been funded by the National Endowment for the Humanities, Ball
+project received support from the National Endowment for the Humanities, Ball

-State University and the Gladys Kreible Delmas Foundation.
-For more
+State University, and the Gladys Kreible Delmas Foundation.
+The NEH name

 Work on Virtual Middletown, a three-dimensional digital

 recreation of Muncie, Indiana, during the 1920s and 1890s based on Robert and

 Helen Lynd’s Middletown: A Study in American Culture (1929),

 continues.
 Working with IDIA and Doug Seefeldt of the History Department,

 we developed a 3D visualization of Buffalo Bill’s Wild West and Congress of